claudiajs/claudia-bot-builder/README.md

    Yes, here's [the tutorial for that](https://claudiajs.com/tutorials/slack-delayed-responses.html).

+5. **What's new in v2?**

+   Nothing :) It's a new major version because of the dependencies - there's a big improvements in _Claudia API Builder_ and _Claudia_ and _Claudia Bot Builder_ v1.x is not compatible with them.
+   However, v2.1 brings probably the biggest update since the beginning.

 Have a question that is not on this list?
 Feel free to ask it on [Claudia chat on Gitter](https://gitter.im/claudiajs/claudia).